SentiNet: Detecting Localized Universal Attacks Against Deep Learning Systems: Introduction

-\item To the best of our knowledge, \tool{} is the first attack-agnostic architecture that can defend from distinct families of physical attacks without previously seeing or having knowledge of the attack.
+\item To the best of our knowledge, \tool{} is the first architecture that does not rely on prior knowledge of the specific attack vector used to carry the attack, e.g., trojaned networks, poisoned networks, and adversarial patches---including physically realizable attacks.

-\item \tool{} uses a novel approach to detect a potential attack region using techniques developed for model visualization and object detection, and feeds the attack deployed on multiple test images back to the network to perform attack classification.
+\item \tool{} uses a novel approach to detect a potential attack region using techniques developed for model visualization and object detection and feeds the attack deployed on multiple test images back to the network to perform attack classification.

-\item We evaluate \tool{} to protect three pre-existing compromised and uncompromised networks against three known attacks, i.e., adversarial examples, poisoned networks, and trojaned networks.
-We show that \tool{} can protect neural networks successfully, with an average true positive rate of 94.26\% and an average true negative rate of 93.96\%.
+\item We evaluate \tool{} to protect pre-existing compromised and uncompromised networks against three known attack vectors, i.e., backdoors for poisoned networks, triggers for trojaned networks, and adversarial patches for uncompromised networks.
+We show that \tool{} can protect neural networks successfully, with an average true positive rate of 96.22\% and an average true negative rate of 95.36\%.

-\item We further evaluate \tool{} against an adaptive attacker and present six attacks against \tool{}.
-We show that \tool{} is resistant even to strong adversaries by demonstrating the robustness of each individual component.
+\item We further evaluate \tool{} against a fully adaptive white-box adversary and present seven attacks against \tool{}'s core components.
+We show that \tool{} is resistant against strong adversaries by demonstrating the robustness of each individual component.

-\item \tool{} requires no special training and can be instantiated with off-the-shelf neural networks, while introducing a 3x inference overhead on multi-GPU systems.

 \end{itemize}